Minimizing $\ell_2$ Norm of Flow Time by Starvation Mitigation: Proof of Theorem

 \section{Proof of Theorem~\ref{thrm: algoN}}

-To minimize the $\ell_2$ norm of flow time (and many other reasonable objective functions), we should not waste any time slot.
+To minimize the $\ell_2$ norm of flow time, we should not waste any time slot.
 Specifically, at every time $t \in \mathbb{N}$, if some active jobs are not completed, then one of them must be executed in time slot $[t]$.
-A schedule that satisfies the above property is called a work-conserving schedule.
+A schedule that satisfies the above property is called a \textbf{work-conserving} schedule.
 Clearly, for any time $t$, all work-conserving schedules have the same total number of remaining tasks over all active jobs.
-Specifically, for any two work-conserving schedules $\mathcal{S}_1$ and $\mathcal{S}_2$ and any time $t$, we have $\sum_{i=1}^{n}{q_{t,\mathcal{S}_1}(i)} = \sum_{i=1}^{n}{q_{t,\mathcal{S}_2}(i)}$.
-Thus, we define $q(t)$ as the total number of remaining tasks overall all active jobs at time $t$ under any work-conserving schedule.
+Thus, we define $q(t)$ as the total number of remaining tasks over all active jobs at time $t$ under any work-conserving schedule.
 For example, consider the instance shown in Fig.~\ref{fig: exq} at time $t = 3$.
 We then have $q(t) = 10$.
 The following lemma gives the relationship between $q(t)$ and $F(\mathcal{OPT})$.

-\begin{lemma} For any work-conserving schedule $\mathcal{S}$, $F(\mathcal{OPT}) \geq \sum_{t \in \mathbb{N}}{q(t)} = \sum_{i=1}^{n}{\sum_{t = r_i}^{c_i(\mathcal{S})}{q_{t, \mathcal{S}}(i)}}$. \end{lemma}
+\begin{lemma} For any work-conserving schedule $\mathcal{S}$, $\displaystyle F(\mathcal{OPT}) \geq \sum_{t \in \mathbb{N}}{q(t)} = \sum_{i=1}^{n}{\sum_{t = r_i}^{c_i(\mathcal{S})}{q_{t, \mathcal{S}}(i)}}$. \end{lemma}